jart/poemy/README.md

 poemy will only be able to write poetry in English.
 There are absolutely no plans or preparations to support other languages.

+## Running

+    python load.py goth
+    python info.py markov

+## Example Poem

+This poem was generated from the goth corpus in iambic pentameter using a masculine couplet rhyming scheme:

+> we really have to plug my eyes before
+> black angel i feel hunger for the shore
+> which answered not with a caress he died
+> shone for me to the lake of the night tide
+> with sadness here i opened wide the door
+> that scream i hear the angels name lenore
+> i'll show you all the seeming of a trend
+> no reason for you and i don't pretend
+> young soul from the laugh of the desolate
+> your mouth by your voice in my world of hate
+> from those brown hills have melted into spring
+> and dancing in the power of the thing